kaibigon/SpaceShooter/README.md

 ### Take away

 Combining all the stuffs we got a basic ECS.
 I used it to implement simple player movement, shooting and collision detection in this project.
-But a lot of code that I wrote are very lack of design and I'm a C++ noob.
+But a lot of code that I wrote are very lack of design and spaghetti.
+Especially the collision detection, I've only got half a day to do it before the deadline.
 I will probably continue to do a bit more in this project and study bevy engine in Rust since I found it a interesting language.

 I have learned a lot from this project.
-Thanks for the opportunity.
+Thanks for the opportunity :)